'You hope against hope that things improve just a little' - Life in Italy under Covid-19 lockdown | Goal.com

 And that is the one positive to all of this: we're seeing so many people in Italy doing whatever they can to look after one another, and look out for one another.

-For every person that fled Lombardia when news of the imminent lockdown was released and thus facilitated the spread of the virus southwards, there is another putting his or her life at risk in overwhelmed hospitals and health care facilities up and down the country.
+For every person that fled Lombardy when news of the imminent lockdown was released and thus facilitated the spread of the virus southwards, there is another putting his or her life at risk in overwhelmed hospitals and health care facilities up and down the country, including my girlfriend (I'm an asthmatic living in northern Italy yet I'd have been more afraid of her than coronavirus if I'd not hailed her and her incredible colleagues in a personal piece on the lockdown!).

+These people are genuine heroes and should be remembered as such when all of this is over.

-Others are just trying to lift the spirits, whether that's by starting sing-songs on balconies, hanging Italian flags outside their windows, pinning their children's drawings to the doors, passing on memes trying to make light of a horrible situation, or even writing stupid articles full of silly references to inconsequential things like movies and football.
+We should also be grateful for those merely lifting the spirits of others, whether that's by starting sing-songs on balconies, hanging Italian flags outside their windows, pinning their children's drawings to the doors, passing on memes trying to make light of a horrible situation, or even writing stupid articles full of silly references to inconsequential things like movies and football...

-None of this is funny, of course; Covid-19 is a clear and present danger to millions of people across the world.
+None of this is funny, of course; Covid-19 may be invisible but it is a clear and present threat to millions of people across the world.
 Do not underestimate it.
 This really does affect us all.
 So, listen to the World Health Organisation (WHO).
 Listen to the doctors.
 Listen to the experts.
 Listen to Papu.
 Listen to Gloria Gaynor!

 Wash your hands regularly.
 Maintain social distancing.
 Only go out if essential.
+Do not bulk-buy.
 And do what little you can to stay positive.
 And help others stay positive.

 On every walk with the dog, we pass an apartment block door adorned with a child's painting of a rainbow with the words 'Andrà tutto bene' (Everything's going to be alright) written below.